-The Saints’ Center for Service supports faculty and staff in developing service learning courses and incorporating service learning pedagogy into their teaching, scholarship, and programming.
+The Saints’ Service Network supports faculty and staff in developing service learning courses and incorporating service learning pedagogy into their teaching, scholarship, and programming.
 We invite you to explore the following resources and funding opportunities detailed below.

 Quality Enhancement Plan (QEP) – Empowering Students for Service